There are many calculators on the web to estimate the global warming emissions of you and your family.

-Both CarbonDiet and CarbonAccount omit trains, buses, food, and everything else you buy.
+CarbonAccount omits trains, buses, food, and everything else you buy.

-All three above use Open Source code, so you can improve them.
+Both calculators above use Open Source code, so you can improve them.
 CO2List uses Excel.
-CarbonDiet uses Ruby on Rails.
 CarbonAccount uses Django, Python, SQL.

 TOTAL CO2 FOR A YEAR

-Swedish calculator (in Swedish and English) covers "(1) home and energy, (2) travel, (3) food and (4) consumables and waste," so it only has a few sectors.
+Swedish calculator (in Swedish and English, but links broken 12/2017) covers "(1) home and energy, (2) travel, (3) food and (4) consumables and waste," so it only has a few sectors.
 They ask broad categories, not actual miles, gallons, destinations, etc., and report broad categories.
 The methodology of the English version says it covers various unspecified ecological effects besides global warming.
 Like the CO2List calculator, it says it covers full input-output effects of CO2 embedded in products, and the extra CO2e embedded in imports.

 Berkeley calculators use US energy and consumption patterns, so they do not apply to other countries.
 Like the Swedish and CO2List calculators above, Berkeley covers input-output effects, though unlike them it excludes imports.